 - Microsoft Edge

-- Chrome or
+- Chrome or Safari.

 Schools should ensure that they are using the Department of Education's Standard Operating Environment (SOE).
 Schools that do not have the latest operating system and associated software are advised to use the department's software catalogue to bring their machine/s in line with DoE standards.
 Schools should contact their field services IT team or EDConnect for assistance.